Course Code: qi9

 Sometimes you may need to bill a customer without the need to create a full-blown invoice or sales receipt.
 In this lesson, you will learn how to create a statement charge directly to a customer's account.

-This lesson will teach you how to utilize QuickBooks' batch invoicing features to create multiple invoices at the same time to send to any of your customers on your customer list.
+This lesson will teach you how to utilize QuickBooks' batch invoicing features to create multiple invoices at the same time to send to any of the customers on your customer list.

 Most small businesses carry a small amount of cash on hand to pay for odds and ends.
 In this lesson, you will learn how you can use QuickBooks to track petty cash amounts.